Explore the New LaGuardia Airport

 The Central Hall will be designed to unify the airport connecting the New Terminals B and C.

-LaGuardia Gateway Partners debuted the first part of the new Terminal B on December 1, 2018 with the opening of the first 11 gates in the new eastern concourse.
-Concourse B is 243,000 sq. feet and includes 18 gates.
+The Eastern Concourse is 243,000 square feet and includes 18 gates.
 It features soaring ceilings up to 55’ high and plenty of natural light.
 Inspired by NYC’s own parks, the concourse features a park area that includes greenery and benches, ample gate seating, with charging stations throughout the seating area., thoughtfully designed restrooms.